LiorKogan/V1/README.md

 ![V1](Pictures/Q307.png)

 {1} is a _multivalued expression_.
-For each person, {1} is evaluated for each nickname.
+For each person, {1} is evaluated for each non-null nickname.
 If at least one nickname satisfies the constraint - this person is a valid assignment.

 _**Q308:** Any person that has a nickname containing both (an 'a' or an 'A') and (a 'b' or a 'B')_

 ![V1](Pictures/Q308.png)

-For each person, {1} is evaluated for each nickname. {2} is a multivalued expression as well and is evaluated for each value of {1}.
-If {1}, {2} and {3} satisfies the constraints for at least one nickname - the person is a valid assignment.
+For each person, {1} is evaluated for each nickname. {2} and {3} are evaluated for each value of {1}.
+If {2} and {3} satisfies the constraints for at least one evaluation of {1} - the person is a valid assignment.
+A person with no non-null nicknames will not be evaluated.

-An A3 aggregator can be used for aggregating the evaluations of a multivalued expression:
-- The aggregator appears below an _All_ quantifier-input
-- The per clause is '←'
-- There are only entity's expressions right of the quantifier
-- There is exactly one multivalued expression right of the quantifier

 Consider a multivalued composite property, _names_, where each name has two sub-properties: (_first_: _string_, _last_: _string_):